-Cafe Royal is a good-looking, Victorian "palace pub," an upmarket bar which has managed to maintain its unique period character and yet remained refreshingly low-key at the same time.
+Cafe Royal is a good-looking, Victorian "palace pub," an upmarket, Parisian-styled bar and restaurant that has managed to maintain much of its unique period character and yet remained refreshingly low-key at the same time.

-The building dates from 1862 and was earmarked for demolition under a plan in 1969 to extend the Woolworths store on Princes street.
+Cafe Royal was earmarked for demolition under a plan in 1969 to extend the Woolworths store on Princes street.
 The city's planning officer, backed by 8,700 signatures, denied planning permission for the scheme and this Victorian gem of a pub was saved.
 The whole building and its interior was listed on 27 February 1970.

 Upstairs at the Voodoo Rooms (the former Cafe Royal Bistro), you can find a good selection of food from brunch to supper.